Color Gamut Explained

 Importance of Color Management

-Problem: Wide gamut displays may cause sRGB content to appear oversaturated
+Problem: Wide gamut monitors may cause sRGB content to appear oversaturated

 Solutions:

-1. sRGB Mode: Display provides sRGB limiting mode
+1. sRGB Mode: Monitor provides sRGB limiting mode

 2. System Color Management: Operating system automatic color conversion